flowerszhong/flowerszhong.github.com/_posts/2012-05-09-look-for-a-better-javascript-unit-test-tool.md

 pros:

--Supports all major browsers/operating systems
+* Supports all major browsers/operating systems
--Run on multiple clients at once
+* Run on multiple clients at once
--Don't need to run server/clients on development computer (no need for IE) -Run tests from command line (jar) (can be integrated in ant/maven) -Eclipse plugin
+* Don't need to run server/clients on development computer (no need for IE)
+* Run tests from command line (jar) (can be integrated in ant/maven)
+* Eclipse plugin*
--IntelliJ plugin
+* IntelliJ plugin
--Supports multiple JavaScript test frameworks
+* Supports multiple JavaScript test frameworks
 cons:

--Doesn't show results for os or browser version.
-Only browser names. -It does however print out the version in the test results.
+* Doesn't show results for os or browser version.
+Only browser names.* It* *  does however print out the version in the test results.
--No history of previous test results
+* No history of previous test results
--Very low project activity
+* Very low project activity

 ###7.[JsUnit](https://github.com/pivotal/jsunit)
 Pros
--can be invoked from an ant build file
+* can be invoked from an ant build file
--launches browser to run the tests
+* launches browser to run the tests
--Eclipse plug-in
+* Eclipse plug-in

 Cons
--launches browser to run the tests
+* launches browser to run the tests
--Does not support js file to write the unit test code: it has to be -embedded inside an html file -it has not been updated for a few years
+* Does not support js file to write the unit test code: it has to be -embedded inside an html file
+* it has not been updated for a few years

 ###8.[RhinoUnit](http://code.google.com/p/rhinounit)
 Pros
--ant driven
+* ant driven
--supports js file
+* supports js file
--very simple to use
+* very simple to use

 Cons
--Simulation of JavaScript engine: not advanced enough to support our code: I tried to run test code working with JsUnit: I encountered issue when loading our common JavaScript files
+* Simulation of JavaScript engine: not advanced enough to support our code: I tried to run test code working with JsUnit: I encountered issue when loading our common JavaScript files

 ###9.Jasmine
 This is a test-runner that might interest developers familiar with Ruby or Ruby on Rails.
 The syntax is based on RSpec that's used for testing in Rails projects.